MGCodesandStats/hotel-modelling/README files/lstm_adr.md

 ## Background

 The [dataset](https://www.researchgate.net/publication/309379684_Using_Data_Science_to_Predict_Hotel_Booking_Cancellations) under study consists of cancellation bookings for a Portuguese hotel which includes the ADR for each individual booking as one of the included variables.
-Using time series analysis, let us assume that the hotel wishes to 1) calculate the average ADR value across all customers in a given week and 2) use this data to forecast future ADR trends.
+Using time series analysis, let us assume that the hotel wishes to 1) calculate the average ADR value across all bookings for a given week and 2) use this data to forecast future weekly ADR trends - by weekly ADR we mean the average ADR across all bookings in any one week - hereafter referred to as "weekly ADR".

 A long-short term memory network (LSTM) is used to do this.
 LSTMs are sequential neural networks that assume dependence between the observations in a particular series.
 As such, they have increasingly come to be used for time series forecasting purposes.